guttih/voffcon/README.md

 # Ardos
 A System for controlling devices and appliances from anywere.
-It is made up from two components.
+It is made up by two components.
 A node server and A device web server.
+The main benefits of this system is your ability to create your own controls and cards, which other users logged in to your system can use to control devices you deside to put on your cards.

 # Licence
         Ardos is a system for controlling devices and appliances from anywere.
         It is made up from two components.
 A node server and A device web server.
         Copyright (C) 2016  Gudjon Holm Sigurdsson